filecoin-project/specs/src/systems/filecoin_markets/retrieval_market/_index.md

 The baseline version of proposing and accepting a deal will work as follows:

-- The client finds a finds provider of a given piece with FindProviders.
+- The client finds a provider of a given piece with FindProviders.
 - The client queries a provider to see if it meets its retrieval criteria (via Query Protocol)
 - The client creates a payment channel as neccesary and a lane, ensures there are free funds in the channel
 - The client sends a RetrievalDealProposal to the retrieval miner. (via RetrievalProtocol)